Next: Multiple Targets in a Rule, Previous: Empty Target Files to Record Events, Up: Writing Rules [Contents][Index]

 ‘--silent’ option (see Summary of Options).

-Simply by being mentioned as a target, this tells make
+.EXPORT_ALL_VARIABLESSimply by being mentioned as a target, this tells make to export all

 variables to child processes by default.
 This is an alternative to using